1936 Renovated 1909 School House on Carranza Road

 In 1936 the two room school house was moved from the Town hall site to a new four acre location a short distance away on Carranza Road.
-We have no pictures of the actual move but have been told that a team of horses was used to pull it down Carranza Road.
+There are no pictures of the actual move but it has been said that a team of horses was used to pull it down Carranza Road.

 According to a 1936 article in Burlington County Educational News, here is a description of the renovated building.